-Read on for my list of bad-for-you shoes styles, listed in no special order, but all worthy of limited wear only.
+Read on for our list of bad-for-you shoe styles, listed in no special order, but all worthy of limited wear only.
 Especially the last one.
-I really, really can't abide anyone with good sense (or, basically, taste) rocking that style.
+We really, really can't abide anyone with good sense (or, basically, taste) rocking that style.

 SLIDES These slides may be pretty, but they are bad for your feet!

-I know, slides—those flat shoes that you just slide your feet into—are cool and fairly comfortable.
+We know, slides are cool and fairly comfortable.
 But, when it comes to your foot health, they are problematic for two reasons:

 1. Your feet aren’t kept in place by a front or back end.
 That forces your toes to grip and keep the shoes in place.
 Now, this gripping can lead to foot pain at first.
 But, with frequent wearing, it may even change the natural shape and growth of your toes.
 This could allowing a condition known as hammertoes to set in.
 (Please note this problem is also common among women who wear high heels.
 And flip flops, as you'll see below.)

 Want a comfier slide solution?
-I'm ok with these new cloud slides, made famous on TikTok and on Gal Gadot's feet.
+Switch to cloud slides, made famous on TikTok and on Gal Gadot's feet.
 They have a slightly higher heel height.
 Plus, they have larger, more secure foot straps.
 That means the shoes stay in place better.
 And your feet don't have to grip as hard to stop them from sliding.
 Still, they don't have a back.
 So they're not as secure as other shoes.
 Meaning they're still not my favorite.

 SOCK SNEAKERS

-Sock sneakers are having a moment, fashion wise, but they are a major problem.
+Sock sneakers are a major problem.
 They're shaped like athletic shoes, so these babies trick us into a false sense of security.
 But if you run when wearing sock sneakers, you'll have no support whatsoever.
 And do you know what that kind of false security leads to?
 Injuries like ankle sprains and strains, along with the usual suspects like foot pain and inflammation.

 Flip FLOPS